EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 Now, depending on the size of the database, this can be quite expensive.
 For integration tests, performance is not as big of a concern as for unit tests.
 This is because integration tests should be fewer in number and less frequently run.

-We will make it better though.
-Instead of deleting and recreating the database before each test case, we will take a page out of Ruby on Rails' book and run each test case within a database transaction which gets rolled back after the test is done.
-For now though, let's try and write another test case.
-This time, one where we insert new records into the database.
+We can make it better though.
+Instead of deleting and recreating the database before each test case, we'll take a page out of Ruby on Rails' book and run each test case within a database transaction which gets rolled back after the test is done.
+For now though, let's try and write another test case; this time, one where we insert new records into the database.

 > If you want to hear a more in-depth discussion about automated testing in general, I go into further detail on the topic in this article: [An introduction to automated testing for web applications with Symfony](https://www.endpointdev.com/blog/2020/09/automated-testing-with-symfony/).

-# Writing another simple test case that stores data
+### Writing another simple test case that stores data

 Now let's write another test that exercises `QuoteService`'s `GetAllQuotes` method.
 This time though, let's add a new record to the database before calling it so that the method's result is not empty.
 Here's what the test looks like: